Skip to main content

 Let’s think of a home in the summertime.
 It’s hot outside.
 In southern PA, it could also be very humid.
 To stay comfortable indoors, you keep your windows shut.
 You set the thermostat to a reasonable temperature.

-If your exterior walls have fiberglass, it doesn’t matter if your windows are even painted shut.
-Air will still exchange between inside and outside.
+If your exterior walls have fiberglass, air will still exchange between inside and outside.

 The cool air that your AC produces swaps with the sticky air outside.
 When your HVAC system realizes the temperature is wrong, it kicks on and chases the temperature you want.